IlyaGrebnov/libsais/README.md

 The libsais is released under the [Apache License Version 2.0](LICENSE "Apache license")

 ## Changes
+* May 11, 2025 (2.10.1)
+  * No functional changes, slightly improved performance.
 * April 12, 2025 (2.10.0)
   * Improved performance, with noticeable gains on ARM architecture.
   * Fixed compiler warnings and addressed undefined behavior.